Skip to main content

 How do I determine the most important shortlisting criteria?

-Most recruiters will argue experience is always the most important of all criteria.
-This is vital if you need employees that have already worked in your industry.
+Most recruiters will argue experience is the most important criteria of all.
 For some professions, a specific qualification is required.
-However, many employers are much more interested in the skills candidates have developed throughout their work.
+However, many employers are more interested in skills candidates have developed during their careers.

-Skilled-based hiring allows you to minimise biases and is best practice for inclusive hiring.
-For example, a clean driving licence is more important for delivery drivers than a high level of academic qualifications.
-It might be vice versa for another role in your business.
+Skills-based hiring allows you to minimise biases and ensure inclusivity.
+For example, a clean driving licence is more important than high-level academic qualifications for a delivery driver.

-How many recruiters should work on the shortlist?
+How many recruiters should work on a shortlist?

-It’s important to have more than one person working on your shortlists.
-This helps to remove biases and ensures a fair playing field for all candidates.
-Where this isn’t possible, it is even more important to consider anonymous screening techniques such as blind applicant screening and anonymous scorecards.
+It’s important to have more than one person working on your shortlists, as this helps reduce the potential for bias.
+Where this isn’t possible, it is even more important to consider screening techniques like blind applicant screening and anonymous scorecards.

 Should I use software to create my candidate shortlists?

-There is a growing range of software applications designed to help with shortlisting.
-There are tools that utilise artificial intelligence to scan CVs and recognise candidates that meet the shortlisting requirements.
-There are also tools like our Video Pitch solution and our CV Database that utilises the latest smart technology to match candidates to their ideal role.
+There is a growing range of software applications designed to help with shortlisting, including tools utilising artificial intelligence to scan CVs and recognise candidates that meet the shortlisting requirements.
+There are also tools like our CV database which utilise the latest smart technology to match candidates to their ideal role.

-Remember, relying solely on technology for your shortlists means you may miss out on fantastic candidates with relevant experience and skills that the software doesn’t pick up.
-The human touch remains vital for fair and effective shortlisting.
+Remember, relying solely on technology for your shortlists may mean you miss out on fantastic candidates with relevant experience and skills the software doesn’t recognise.
+Even as candidates become comfortable with the utilisation of AI in the early stages of the hiring process, the human touch remains vital for fair and effective shortlisting.

 WAS THIS HELPFUL?